 How might your team compensate if a particular mode is not present or underdeveloped on your team?

 Conflict Modes Assignment:

 During the above or a separate out of class team meeting, discuss the above questions and post the group’s responses / preferences in your Team Standards Agreement EDN Wiki prior to Class 12.
-Be prepared to report out during class time.
+Be prepared to discuss during class time.